Light verb: Contrasted with auxiliary verbs and full verbs

-The indices indicate coreference, i.e. the two coindexed words denote the same person.
-The reflexive pronoun must appear with the light verb, whereas the full verb allows the simple pronoun to appear as well.
-This distinction has to do with the extent of the predicate.
-The main predicate reaches down into the noun phrase when the light verb appears, whereas it excludes the noun phrase when the full verb is present.
+The indices indicate coreference: the two coindexed words denote the same person.
+The reflexive pronoun must appear with the light verb, but the full verb allows the simple pronoun to appear as well.
+Th distinction has to do with the extent of the predicate.
+The main predicate reaches down into the noun phrase when the light verb appears, but it excludes the noun phrase when the full verb is present.

-Compositionality in terms of catenae

-Light-verb constructions present the same difficulty associated with idiosyncratic expressions of every sort: the meaning is not compositional in a straightforward way.
-This fact is evident in the examples above, inasmuch as the words that constitute a light-verb construction often do not qualify as a constituent in any sense.
-These constructions do, however, form catenae (= chains).
-This fact is illustrated with the following dependency grammar trees:

-The words of each light-verb construction form a catena.
-In this regard, the words in green qualify as the main predicate of the clause each time.
-If an auxiliary verb is present (as in trees b and d), it is included in the main predicate because like the light verb, it contributes functional meaning only.